manishkumarh07/VSD_PLL/README.md

 A low-pass filter is a filter that passes signals with a frequency lower than a selected cutoff frequency and attenuates signals with frequencies higher than the cutoff frequency.
 The exact frequency response of the filter depends on the filter design.
 So basically a LP  filter is the complement of a high-pass filter.

 **Charge Pump**
-Charge pump is one of the important parts of PLL which converts the phase or frequency difference information into a voltage, used to tune the VCO.
+Charge pump is one of the important parts o PLL which converts the phase or frequency difference information into a voltage, used to tune the VCO.

-**VCO-Voltage Controlled Oscillator
+**VCO-Voltage Controlled Oscillator**
 It is an electronic oscillator whose oscillation frequency is controlled by a voltage input.
 VCO can be used for frequency modulation (FM) or phase modulation.
 For ex: VCOs are used in synthesizers to generate a waveform whose pitch can be adjusted by a voltage determined by a musical keyboard or other input.

   **Pre-Layout Simulation**